If you're a first-time client, please review and complete the following forms, and bring them to your first session .

 - Respond to lawsuits and legal actions

-- When it comes to their health information, you have certain rights.
+- When it comes to your health information, you have certain rights.
 This next section explains their rights and some of our responsibilities to help you.

 Get an electronic or paper copy of their medical record

-- You can ask to see or get an electronic or paper copy of their medical record and other health information your provider have about you.
+- You can ask to see or get an electronic or paper copy of your medical record and other health information your provider has about you.
 Ask your provider how to do this.

 - Your provider will provide a copy or a summary of their health information, usually within 30 days of their request.
 Your provider may charge a reasonable, cost-based fee.

 Ask your provider to correct their medical record

 - You can ask your provider to correct health information about you that you think is incorrect or incomplete.
 Ask your provider how to do this.

 - Your provider may say “no” to their request, but we’ll tell you why in writing within 60 days.

 - You can ask your provider to contact you in a specific way (for example, home or office phone) or to send mail to a different address.